‘The New Allen’ Moves to Samy Mahfar-donated Gallery Space on Delancey Street

 You’ll recall that property owner Samy Mahfar donated the available real estate to Baby Brasa co-founder Milan Kelez to house street art under the umbrella of The New Allen Art Foundation.
 The space has been empty and largely under-utilized pretty much since the Washington Mutual/Chase bank branch folded four years ago.
 Except for some Halloween stores and random art installations.

 More like “donate.”
-It seems quite apparent that the notorious Mahfar – one known around these parts for allegedly harassing tenants in several buildings with a goal of forced exodus and rent hikes – is trying for an image makeover.
+It seems quite apparent that the notorious Mahfar – one known around these parts for allegedly harassing tenants in several buildings – is trying for an image makeover.
 Is this endeavor simply a gesture to become a local “patron of the arts” with an apparent ulterior motive to unload the space down the line?

 Many feel that this artwashing is probably a ploy to get eyeballs on 104 Delancey for prospective tenants.
 We all know that the moment a moneybags business comes along, The New Allen would, in all likelihood, get the heave-ho.